AndreaColosio/WLB/START.md

 cd ../..
 ```

+> 💡 **Shortcut on Windows:** Double-click `quick-start.bat`.
+It runs these setup checks automatically before launching the app.

 ### 3️⃣ Start the app
 ```bash
 npm run dev
 ```

 That's it!
-The app will open at http://localhost:5173
+When you see both processes running, open http://localhost:5173 in your browser.

 ---